 Our emotions and moods are up and down more than normal.

 Dealing with all of this means many of us are drinking more than usual.

 Some reasons you might like to cut back on your alcohol intake now:

 - you may reach for alcohol in times of stress or worry, but alcohol has a negative impact on mental health and can make stressful times feel even worse

 - when you drink too much, you may be less aware of following social distancing and hygiene advice

 - alcohol negatively affects the quality of sleep, making it even harder to cope in stressful times

 - alcohol can make your immune system less effective, impacting its ability to fight off viruses

 - taking a break or cutting down on alcohol has many health benefits

 - problem drinking can cause mental health symptoms such as anxiety, depression, concentration problems, and personality changes and have negative effects on people you live with

 - Don’t stockpile.
-This advice applies to alcohol as well as food.
 We’re more likely to reach for a drink more often if it’s available to us.

 - Work out ways to relax and treat yourself that don’t involve alcohol like reading, family board games or exercise.